MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_set_volume.md

 ## -description

-The IOCTL_SBAUD_SET_VOLUME IOCTL is used to set the volume.
+The IOCTL_SBAUD_SET_VOLUME IOCTL is used to set the volume on a specific channel.

-This control codes used by an audio driver when cooperating with the Audio class drivers to operate a Sideband connection.
+This control code is used by an audio driver when cooperating with the audio class drivers to operate a sideband connection.

 ## -ioctlparameters